dgopstein/atoms-of-confusion/program_study/README.md

 The 8 files `[a-h].c` were the text of the program study.
 All odd-lettered programs `[a, c, e, g]` contain atoms, and all even-lettered programs `[b, d, f, h]` have had their atoms removed.

+### Graders - `grader/[ab, cd, ef, gh].c`

+Since each pair of C/NC (confusing/nonconfusing) program has (mostly) the same output, each pair was graded using a single combined grader.
+Each grader takes as input the subject-generated output of the program.
+The grader then compares what the subject thought the output should be against what is actually calculated by the computer.
+At each print statement the program outputs two lines showing each result, first the real output, then what the subject thought in a format like this:

+    a-computed: 0 zy 1
+    a-inputted: 1234 zy 1
+    3/4

+The first line shows what the program says should happen the second line shows what the programmer believes should happen.
+The next line scores the programmer on how many of the parameters (including the line label) were answered correctly.
+Note the error in the first parameter, the computer said the output should be `0`, the subject said `1234`, so the score is docked one point to 3 out of 4.

+The grader propogates all wrong values so the subject isn't docked repeatedly for a single mistake.
+In this example the value of `1234` will be used by the grader in all subsequent calculations involving that variable.

+When the grader is finished, it omits a summary of every parameter check and fault (error).
+For the above example, it looks like this:

+    CHECK: label,a
+    CHECK: param,a,1
+    FAULT: param,a,1
+    CHECK: param,a,2
+    CHECK: param,a,3

+It is often useful to grade every response, all at once.
+This can be down as follows:

+    grader/run_all.rb grader/csv/results.csv

 ### Results - `grader/csv/results.csv`

 The transcribed results from each subject.
 The data is stored as a CSV with the following columns: